Luiggiarthur/DVD-rental-SQL-analysis/README.md

-# SQL analysis of the DVDrental database using PostgreSQL and python.
+# Data analysis of the DVDrental database using PostgreSQL and python.